AleksandrYermolaev/SoundFlm/README.md

 # SongBird
-Songbird is a quiz application for recognizing birds by their voices.
+Songbird is a task to create a quiz application for recognizing birds by their voices or anoter simmilar app.

+My app is named SoundFlm and is about suggests movies by its soundtracks.